fastforwardlabs/dask-cml/README.md

 **Memory-constrained.** In this scenario, the data is larger than can comfortably fit into memory and must instead be distributed across the nodes of your cluster.
 This necessitates distributing your ML model across those same nodes, a feature of ensemble models like XGBoost.
 This is the type of distributed computing we demonstrate in this notebook.

+### Data
-Note that the sample data provided with this AMP actually fits comfortably in memory; instead, the notebook is intended to demonstrate the necessary steps should you come across a memory-constrained use case.
+This AMP makes use of a sample of the [credit card fraud dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) curated by the machine learning group at Université Libre de Bruxelles.
+You can obtain the full dataset by creating a Kaggle account and downloading from the link above.
+Note that this data sample actually fits comfortably in memory; instead, the notebook is intended to demonstrate the necessary steps should you come across a memory-constrained use case.

 ## Project Structure